-My brother David
+My Brother David

 My brother David is a trucker.
-Little Buddha in a massive frame, he has helped me understand what trucking is, beneath all the smoke and mirrors.
+Little Buddha in a massive frame, has helped me understand what trucking is, beneath all the smoke and mirrors.
 Contrary to what the long days can feel like, it’s not about the deadlines, or dealing with the pressures from dispatch.
 It’s not about the regs, the angry person at the warehouse, or the isolation.

 It’s about remembering who you are.
 As he said, “We’ve lost our way a bit, but we used to consider ourselves the guardians of the freeways…A brotherhood that looks out for each other and for those who need our help.”
-He still prides himself on stopping when he can to help a fellow trucker or motorist in need, but said the pressures to keep it moving are more intense today.
+He still prides himself on stopping when he can to help a fellow trucker or motorist in need but said the pressures to keep it moving are more intense today.

 That got me thinking.
 Who got us through the pandemic, especially during those early days, when most of the world froze?
 Truckers.
-Who kept the grocery stores open, and the hospitals shelves filled with supplies so that lives could be saved?
+Who kept the grocery stores open, and the hospital shelves filled with supplies so that lives could be saved?
 Truckers.

 If the highways and freeways are the arteries and veins of this country, then the truckers (you) are its lifeblood, carrying the nutrients to all corners and states, red, white, and blue.

 As a physician, I can also tell you that professional drivers – you – generally don’t take care of yourselves, mind, body, or soul.
-You’ll do whatever it takes to get the job done, and may even give the shirt off your back, but tend to your own deeper needs for a real and healthy life?
+You’ll do whatever it takes to get the job done, and may even give the shirt off your back, but tend to your own deeper needs for real and healthy life?
 Crickets.
 Did you know that the average life expectancy of a trucker is 61 years of age?
 That’s lower than any other profession, including firemen.
 And even though long-haul trucking is only one percent of all the jobs out there, it accounts for a quarter of all workplace deaths.